| Title: | A Fully Featured Logging Framework |

 Logger$set_exception_handler(fun)

-with the single argument e
+funa function with the single argument e (an error condition)

 lgr$info(stop("this produces a warning instead of an error"))